KolbFrederik/rk4-shock-wave/README.md

 *A from-scratch Runge-Kutta 4 implementation for solving the hydrodynamic shock wave equations*

-Completed as part of a computational physics course at **Sapienza University of Rome**, where the coursework was conducted in Italian.
+Completed as part of a course on fluid dynamics in astrophyiscs at **Sapienza University of Rome**, where the coursework was conducted in Italian.

 ---